saxenauts/persona/README.md

 4. **Health and Fitness Applications**
    By tracking a user's exercise routines, dietary preferences, and health goals, Innernet can assist in providing personalized workout plans and nutrition advice that adapts as the user's fitness journey progresses.

+## TODOs

+- [ ] Write tests and evals for graph construction
+- [ ] Add activation, and forgetting functions to the graph update
+- [ ] Add manual graph update functions to the API
+- [ ] Add a graph visualization tool in D3
+- [ ] Write notebook for ingesting X posts and bookmarks to the graph
+- [ ] Write notebook for ingesting a users browsing history to the graph

 ## Architecture